KevinDoughty/Seamless/README.md

 ## Seamless

-`Seamless.framework` for OSX and `libSeamless.a` for iOS enhance Core Animation with additive negative delta animation.
+`Seamless.framework` for OSX and `libSeamless.a` for iOS enhance Core Animation with relative additive animation.
 It adds simple animation smoothing or custom timing determined by blocks, to instances of `CABasicAnimation` with an extension to `CATransaction`, or on instances of a `CABasicAnimation` subclass called `SeamlessAnimation`.